GaneshDabhade/Clinic_Management_App/README.md

 ## [Clinic_Management_App](https://github.com/GaneshDabhade/Clinic_Management_App) is a Clinic Management Application.

-An Online Appointment Booking System for Retail Chain Clinics with both the User as well as the Admin Side.Adding a clinic bassed project.
+An Online Appointment Booking System for Retail Chain Clinics with both the User as well as the Admin Side.

 **Purpose**